fernando-berrios/handlebars-extensions/README.md

 ### Develpment Dependencies

 A few notes if you are interested in contributing to the project or if you are just curious.
-Unit tests are written with the [Jasmine](http://pivotal.github.com/jasmine/) framework (and it's lovely BDD style syntax) and the project is configured to use the [Karma](http://karma-runner.github.io/) test runner to um... run them.
+Unit tests are written with the [Jasmine](http://pivotal.github.com/jasmine/) framework (and its lovely BDD style syntax) and the project is configured to use the [Karma](http://karma-runner.github.io/) test runner to um... run them.
 Check out the *.spec.js files inside of the tests folder for more info.

 To get started developing, clone the git repo to your local workspace and run: